opencv/opencv/modules/features2d/doc/common_interfaces_of_feature_detectors.rst

         ...
     };

 The class implements a simple algorithm for extracting blobs from an image.
 It converts the source image to binary images by applying thresholding with several thresholds from ``minThreshold`` (inclusive) to ``maxThreshold`` (exclusive) with distance ``thresholdStep`` between neighboring thresholds.
-Then connected components are extracted from every binary image by  :cpp:func:`findContours`  and their centers are calculated.
+Then connected components are extracted from every binary image by  :ocv:func:`findContours`  and their centers are calculated.
 Centers from several binary images are grouped by their coordinates.
 Close centers form one group that corresponds to one blob and this is controled by the ``minDistBetweenBlobs`` parameter.
 Then final centers of blobs and their radiuses are estimated from these groups and returned as locations and sizes of keypoints.

 This class performs several filtrations of returned blobs.
 You should set ``filterBy*`` to true/false to turn on/off corresponding filtration.
 Available filtrations: